GreaterGoodCorp/MathLang/README.md

 ## Limitation

-As of now, the backend of Grapher is a Grapher-to-Python transpiler.
+As of now, the backend of MathLang is a MathLang-to-Python transpiler.
 In other words, Grapher source code is translated to Python source code, which is then executed with a Python engine.

-Hence, the performance of Grapher largely depends on Python itself (and various other dependencies).
+Hence, the performance of MathLang largely depends on Python itself (and various other dependencies).
 The reason for this is that Python has a repertoire of libraries that make symbolic maths and plotting simpler to do.

-However, in the future, we aim to either (1) develop a Grapher-to-C transpiler or (2) incorporate a Python-to-C transpiler with the current Grapher-to-Python one.
+However, in the future, we aim to either (1) develop a MathLang-to-C transpiler or (2) incorporate a Python-to-C transpiler with the current Grapher-to-Python one.

 ## License